HamidMusayev/Tkinter-en/README.md

 After you have created a widget, you can later change any option by using the widget's `.config()` method.

+You can retrieve the current setting of any option by using the widget's `.cget()` method.

 - [Dimensions](#Dimensions)
 - [The coordinate system](#The-coordinate-system)
 - [Colors](#Colors)